 The president has repeatedly spoken publicly about his cancer battle, but has never specified what type he has.

-Chavez, who had surgery in 2011 to remove a cancerous tumor, has undergone further operations and radiation therapy in Cuba since then.
+Chavez, who had surgery in 2011 to remove a cancerous tumor, has undergone further surgery and radiation in Cuba since then.
 He declared himself cancer-free in July.

 The government has released few specifics, fueling widespread speculation about his health and political future, and sparking criticism from political opponents.